w3yyb/mysqldiff/README.md

-phpmysqldiff - A PHP Console Tool
+php mysqldiff - A PHP Mysql Diff and Sync Tool
 =========================

 A mysql table diff tool written in php.